Obama Hits an Easy One, Rachel Maddow Cheers

 Political genius?
 Hardly.
-All Obama had to do was beat pitiful Paul Ryan, the Tea-GOP’s budget flim flam man.
-Ryan not only fixed the numbers, he proposed to dismantle Medicare, the very program the GOP ran on saving from the evil Obama last November.
+All Obama had to do was beat pitiful Paul Ryan, the Tea-GOP’ budget flim-flam man.
+Ryan proposed to dismantle Medicare, the very program the GOP ran on saving from the evil Obama last November.
 How stupid is that?
 And he did it with a set of arguments and numbers that were so blatantly dishonest and so easily debunked that he left himself and his party exposed.
 Even better, Party leaders and numerous Tea-GOP Zombies endorsed Ryan’s budget, making it the official Tea-GOP position.

 So we shouldn’t be surprised that even the inept political team in this White House realized they’d been handed a gift.
-All they had to do was to restate the central premise of American politics since FDR: Americans accept that while we honor individual initiative and freedom, we also share a collective responsibility to take care of each other, especially in individual or collective tough times.
-And the core programs that honor that belief — Social Security, Medicare, and Medicaid — are sacred.
+All they had to do was to restate the basic central premise of American politics since FDR: Americans accept that while we honor individual initiative and freedom, we also share a collective responsibility to take care of each other, especially in individual or collective tough times, and the core programs that do that that honor that — Social Security, Medicare, and Medicaid — are sacred.

-That core human value is not just liberal or progressive, though liberals embrace it without question.
+That core value is not just liberal or progressive, though liberals embrace it without question.
 It transcends the left-right dichotomy.
 Every advanced society embraces it.
-The only people who don’t are Randian nuts and corporate thugs.
+The only people who don’t are Randing nuts.

 So I”m glad Rachel Maddow is happy with the President’s speech; Cenk was ecstatic, and Ed’s all aglow.
 But their President just made one of the easiest, most obvious political statements one can imagine, given how extreme and radical Paul Ryan and his Tea-GOP Zombies have become.

-The only wonder is that it took so long for this White House and Dem leaders to make this move.
+The only wonder is that it took so long for this White House and Dem leaders to realize how easy this is.
 The argument was available before November; it was available in December when Obama gave away what he said today he would never give away again.
 But it would have taken a bit more courage back then.

 So was this a great liberal/progressive statement by a courageous President?
-Yes, as Rachel said, he made a lot of good points — good for him — but points that have been obvious and unsaid for over a year.
-He only made them now after Paul Ryan’s radical extremism made them easy to say.
+Yes, as Rachel said, he made a lot of good points — but points that have been obvious and unsaid for over a year.
+He only made them now because Paul Ryan’s radical extremism made them easy to say.

 Where was the defense of government employees and the sanctity of their pension contracts?
 Where’s the major jobs program for the 25 million still unemployed or underemployed?
 Where is the warning that austerity plans are already hurting European economies and could hurt ours too?

 Where’s the defense of climate change efforts in the face of the Tea-GOP meat axe to EPA?
-Where’s the defense of financial regulation or the proposal to tax Wall Street casino deals or clamp down on too easy money flowing into derivatives/commodities speculation?
+Where’s the defense or financial regulation or the proposal to tax Wall Street casino deals or clamp down on easy money flowing into derivatives/commodities speculation?

 Why was it okay to claim as a “savings” the unused funds for poor women and children merely because the states neglected to seek them out?
 What about the women who need family planning in DC?